How To Prevent Ice Dams on Your Roof

 Ice dams and icicles form when the snow melts, runs down your roof and refreezes near the edge.
 This only occurs when part of your roof warms to above 32 degrees F, warm enough to melt the snow, while the roof edge remains below freezing.
 This scenario is often the result of a warm attic.

 In most homes, heat escapes through ceilings into the attic and warms the wood and shingles directly above it.
 Although the outdoor temperature is below freezing, the snow melts over the warmed section of roof.
 When the meltwater runs down the roof, it hits the cold edge not warmed by the attic.
 There it freezes, creating a rim of ice.
 This rim can grow, trap more water behind it, and bingo — you have a full-fledged ice dam.

-Ice dam removal is a pain, so try to prevent them from forming in the first place.
 The key to preventing ice dams is simply to keep your attic and roof cold.
 After a snowfall, a cold roof will have a thick blanket of snow.
 A warmer roof, however, will soon have clear spots where the snow has melted off, and may well have icicles hanging from the eaves.
 To keep your roof cold, follow these three steps:

 Close up Attic Bypasses

 In the average home, about one-third of the heat loss is through the ceiling into the attic.
 And most of that loss comes from air leaks caused by unblocked walls, gaps in drywall, and cracks around light fixtures, plumbing pipes, chimneys, access hatches and other ceiling penetrations (shown above).